Tony Folan: Crystal Palace

 Folan was born in Lewisham, England.
 Growing up in Galway, he was a classmate of Colin Hawkins at St. Joseph's Patrician College and played youth football at Galway Hibernians.
 At the age of 14, he signed schoolboy terms at Crystal Palace.
 He made steady progress through the ranks at the club, signing a professional contract in 1995 and appearing in the 1997 FA Youth Cup final against Leeds United.
 With Palace's relegation from the Premiership already confirmed, Folan made his first team debut in the final match of the 1997–98 season against Sheffield Wednesday, when he replaced Saša Ćurčić after 75 minutes.
-Early in the 1998–99 season, he appeared in the first leg of Palace's Intertoto Cup third round match against Samsunspor, but was replaced by Simon Rodger after 63 minutes.
+Early in the 1998–99 season, he started in the first leg of Palace's Intertoto Cup third round match against Samsunspor, but was replaced by Simon Rodger after 63 minutes.
 Folan subsequently injured his groin and was out for six weeks after undergoing surgery.
 He turned down the offer of a contract extension from new manager Terry Venables and departed Selhurst Park in September 1998.